 The National Representative assigned to the Local Union shall be a non-voting member on the committee and shall be consulted at all stages.

-Parent Local Steward shall mean a Steward appointed or elected to the Local Grievance committee;

-Unit Steward shall mean a qualified member appointed or elected to assist a Unit chairperson, both as a grievance steward and as a member of the Unit Committee

-The Grievance Committee shall present a grievance report to the Executive Board as well as to the membership at every Executive and central membership meetings with a copy forwarded to the National Representative.

 ARTICLE XXII- CUPE LOCAL 1936 EQUITY, DIVERSITY AND INCLUSION COMMITTEE

 PURPOSE

 To provide a safe and secure environment from which self-identified equity seeking members can advise, make recommendations and educate the Local 1936 Executive Board and members regarding their needs, experiences and challenges in order to improve equity, inclusion and diversity within the Local.